yutaplug/Aliucord/index.md

 9. No, there is no soundboard plugin.

 10. Install VoiceMessages if you want to send voice messages.
 AudioPlayer if you want to play them.
 But don't install the original one (it has issues), install the [fork](https://github.com/Archimedes9500/Halkiion-rushiiMachine-aliucord-plugins/raw/builds/AudioPlayer.zip) instead.

+11. No, it is not possible to see inside hidden channels.